-Unless you have been living under a rock for the last several years, blissfully unaware of how badly

-Earlier crawl — Unless you have been living under a rock for the last several years, blissfully unaware of how badly Game of Thrones messed up the Dorne plot from the original books, you probably know that the hit HBO series has a prequel in the works.
+from the original books, you probably know that Game of Thrones messed up the Dorne plot the hit HBO series has a prequel in the works.
 The first pilot of a possible five spin-off series has officially been ordered, written by Jane Goldman and co-created by Maester George R.R.
 Martin.
 And, as a book purist, I hate to say it... but the new show sounds pretty dang cool.

 the new prequel book that Martin has coming out, focusing on the history of House Targaryen (we're just never getting Winds of Winter, stop asking).
 It's also not to be confused with the "Dunk and Egg" prequel novellas, set in Westeros about a hundred years before the events of A Game of Thrones.

 It's set during the tail end of the Age of Heroes, which means that we'll finally learn the true story of what happened during the Long Night, the first time that humanity defeated the White Walkers.

 more new characters.
 So here are some of the existing characters from the Age of Heroes that we'd love to see in the new show: 1 The Night's King

 The Night's King from the books is slightly different from the Night King in the show: in the show, he's just the head honcho White Walker.
 It seems like he was once human, but we don't know his backstory.
 In the books, the Night's King was the thirteenth Lord Commander of the Night's Watch, a human man elected not long after the Wall was built.
 He fell in love with a strange, cold, corpse-like woman with white skin and blue eyes, though, and broke his vows to marry her and declare himself the king.
 So... if you're going to do an Age of Heroes prequel and

 not give me a steamy human-on-White-Walker sex scene, HBO, I'll be sorely disappointed.
 2 The Night's Queen Please.
 I'm begging you, HBO.
 Give me a kick-ass lady White Walker.
 If this show's timeline does intersect with the reign of the Night's King, then his White Walker wife had better get her own story-line.
 Why did she fall for a human man?
 What happened to her?
 Why isn't she around anymore?
 Enough with the all these White Walker dudes stealing male babies.
 Women can be terrifying ice monsters, too.
 3 At least one Brandon Stark

 Pretty much every one of the ancient Starks had the name Brandon, so I'll willing to bet a significant amount of money that we'll get at least one Brandon Stark as a main character.
 I'm rooting for Brandon the Builder, the Stark who reportedly built the Wall itself.
 Some

 wake giants from the earth and take down the entire Wall.
 If we're going back to around the time that Wall was built, I also want to know why Joramun and his wildling buddies got stuck on the crummy, chilly side.
 5 Lann the Clever

 Game of Thrones is just no fun without Tyrion Lannister.
 Somebody has to have a sense of humor in that whole mess.
 And if we're going way back before Tyrion was born, then I hope we get to hang with Lann the Clever, the trickster figure and founder of house Lannister.
 Witty Lann apparently conned his way into Casterly Rock during the Age of Heroes, and the Lannisters have been ruling there ever since.
 6 The Three-Eyed Raven/Crow

 OK, so when exactly did people start living in trees and seeing the past/future and kicking it with the Children of the Forest?
 If we're going to be dealing with White Walkers and the Long Night, then there's a good chance we'll get to see the first human Three-Eyed Crow (Raven in the show) learn how to control his powers and also turn into a tree.

 7 Durran Godsgrief and Elenei

 not cool with it.
 Durran and Elenei had to essentially go to war against the wind and sea until they finally built the impenetrable castle Storm's End, with the help of Bran the Builder.
 I'm... not sure if we're going to get gods and goddesses in this new prequel, but I'd sure like to see a battle between humanity and the literal ocean.

-Symeon Star-Eyes
+8 Symeon Star-Eyes

 replaced them with sapphires.
 I just... don't think that's medically sound, but I would very much like to see ancient Westerosi Daredevil doing his thing with his very expensive prosthetic eyes.
 Also he found with a double-bladed staff that he used to fight two dudes at once and that sounds extremely cool.
 9 The First Dragon Rider